nuvious/UPNPseudograph/Whitepaper.md

 |$P_{max}$|Maximum payload size in bits.|$P_{response}$|Probability an agent responds to discovery within the `MX` window.|
 |$I_{discover}$|Interval in seconds for discover requests.|$L_{query}$|Latency between receiving a response and downloading the icon with the embedded payload.|

-Assuming a scan interval of 30 seconds and a probability of response of 50%, a covert channel would have a maximum effective bandwidth of 5102/4956 bits per second or 637/620 bytes per second for 2048- and 4096-bit RSA, respectively.
+Assuming a scan interval of 30 seconds and a probability of response of 50%, a covert channel would have a maximum effective bandwidth of 5,102/4,956 bits per second or 637/620 bytes per second for 2048- and 4096-bit RSA, respectively.

 # Limitations

 Testing with the Roku device passthrough did not disrupt Roku service with a naive proxy.
-However, more advanced devices may utilize more robust authentication methods, which would make applying this implementation while preventing degradation or denial of service users infeasible.
+However, more advanced devices may utilize more robust authentication methods, which would make applying this implementation while preventing degradation or denial of service to users infeasible.
 This also depends on SSDP traffic for UPNP devices to be unhindered, and in more secure networks, SSDP may not be allowed, making this technique generally infeasible.

 # Covertness